West Indian Incumbered Estates Acts

-The West Indian Incumbered Estates Acts were Acts of the Parliament of the United Kingdom of 1854, 1858, 1862, 1864, 1872, and 1886 that allowed creditors and other interested parties to apply for the sale of estates (plantations) in the British colonies in the West Indies despite legal encumbrances that would normally prevent such a sale.
+The West Indian Incumbered Estates Acts were acts of the Parliament of the United Kingdom of 1854, 1858, 1862, 1864, 1872, and 1886 that allowed creditors and other interested parties to apply for the sale of estates (plantations) in the British colonies in the West Indies despite legal encumbrances that would normally prevent such a sale.
 The legislation was modelled on the acts that created the Irish Encumbered Estates' Court after the Great Famine of the 1840s that allowed indebted and moribund estates to be sold.

 Background

-The acts were modelled on the legislation that created the Encumbered Estates' Court that allowed indebted Irish estates to be sold following the great famine of the 1840s.
+The acts were modelled on the Incumbered Estates (Ireland) Act 1849 (12 & 13 Vict. c.
+77).
+It created the Encumbered Estates' Court that allowed indebted Irish estates to be sold following the great famine of the 1840s.
 The Irish act came into force in 1849 and by July 1853, 3.5 million acres of land had been sold, creditors repaid according to the rulings of an independent tribunal, and estates purchased with a parliamentary title guaranteed to be free of encumbrances.

-The West Indies
+West Indies

 The difficult financial situation in the West Indian colonies arose following the abolition of slavery in the British Empire in 1833 that disrupted the labour supply to West Indian plantations.
 The financial situation in Ireland and the West Indies was similar in that landowners in both places had taken on excessive debt when times were good that now matched or exceeded the value of the underlying security.
 In addition, as estates become less profitable, there was a lack of capital investment in them causing them to become moribund.
 In both places complicated charges, mortgages, estates and trusts often prevented the calling-in of debts or the sale of estates to owners prepared to make the capital investment necessary to make them more productive.

 Often the owners of West Indian estates were resident in Great Britain meaning that increasing numbers of estates were managed by attorneys (any formally appointed legal person) in the colonies, to maximise short-term income.
 The Lieutenant-Governor of Saint Vincent complained in 1854, for instance, that of the 87 sugar estates on the island 64 were run by attorneys due to their owners being absent and that one attorney managed 15 estates.

-The Acts
+Acts

-The Acts provided for a chief commissioner and up to two assistant commissioners to be appointed in England together with commissioners in the participating colonies.
+The West Indian Incumbered Estates Act 1854 provided for a chief commissioner and up to two assistant commissioners to be appointed in England together with commissioners in the participating colonies.
 The first commissioners took office in February 1857.

-Colonies could apply, with the permission of their local legislatures, to participate in the scheme, the first to do so being Saint Vincent in 1856 which also submitted the first petition under the Acts in August 1857.
+Colonies could apply, with the permission of their local legislatures, to participate in the scheme, the first to do so being Saint Vincent in 1856 which also submitted the first petition under the acts in August 1857.
 The next colony admitted to the scheme was Tobago in 1858.
-Deficiencies in the original Act soon became apparent and an amended Act was passed in 1858.
+Deficiencies in the original act soon became apparent and an amended act, the West Indian Incumbered Estates Act 1858 (21 & 22 Vict. c.
+96), was passed.